FredericoSalesUAB/django-skeleton/README.md

 #### Add this lines to your .profile, .zshrc or .bashrc.

-    Remember to check oyur paths with which python.
+    Remember to check oyur paths with which [command].

 ```bash
 export VIRTUALENVWRAPPER_PYTHON="/usr/local/bin/python"